 Princess Cut Diamond Ring

 Princess cut diamonds are the stuff of fairy tales and we like to think they exist here at Janai Jewellery.
-Our expertise only extends as far as crafting beautiful designer and custom-made jewellery, and especially engagement rings.
+Our expertise only extends as far as crafting beautiful designer and custom-made jewellery, and especially Unique Engagement Rings.

 Princess Cut Diamond Ring, one of the most popular choice after the round brilliant diamond, is relatively new on the scene.
 Inspired by the round brilliant, the princess cut has approximately 76 facets with square corners and bevelled edges allowing a flurry of light and mesmerising brilliance.